We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 As with all home gym equipment, a person should follow safe usage guidance according to manufacturer instructions.

-According to Harvard Medical School (HMS), individuals should walk slowly for 10–15 minutes as part of a warm-up session on the treadmill before working out.
+According to old research from Harvard Medical School (HMS), individuals should walk slowly for 10–15 minutes as part of a warm-up session on the treadmill before working out.
 They should also perform a short walk afterward, as this helps reduce the chance of injury and improve post-workout recovery.
 HMS also suggests purchasing a treadmill with an emergency stop button.

 Other brands that manufacture treadmills include: